I have great respect for the past. If you don’t know where you’ve come from, you don’t know where you’re going.Maya Angelou

 A couple of years ago, I was told stories by my mother and father around Christmas.
 I would like to share the stories told to me during this time that embody the strength and resilience that created me.

-If I could talk with them today, I would say how proud I am to come from strong, resilient people.
-I am thankful for every time they pushed forward, how they supported themselves and their families, how they had pride in their self, and how they protected one another.
+If I could talk with them today, I would say how proud I am to come from influential, resilient people.
+I am thankful for every time they pushed forward, how they supported themselves and their families, the pride in themselves, and how they protected one another.
 RESILIENCE.
 That’s what created me.